COVID-19: Information for Participants and Families

 Case managers are available during regular office hours Monday through Friday from 7:45 AM – 4:30 PM by telephone, email and video conferencing.
-Office voicemail is checked often, and calls will be returned as soon as possible.

 - Case managers are available via telephone, email, or video conferencing.
 If you are a DDD participant, your case manager will contact you about your services.
 They will check to see if you need any changes in where or how your services are provided.